vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 A primitive is a cryptographic function that does very little, but it does its job and it does its job well.
-That doesn't mean though that the primitive is enough to fully complete the job.
+That doesn't mean though that the primitive is enough to fully complete the task.
 "AES" is a widely known primitive encryption function.

-It's most common mode of operation is Cipher Block Chaining, or CBC, which is not authenticated.
+Its most common mode of operation is Cipher Block Chaining, or CBC, which is not authenticated.
 To put another way, it is _malleable_.
 Let's demonstrate with some ruby code.